 Routes with longer or more qualified route match properties should be defined first before more general routes.

-If the selected route contains an authorization can property, the user must be logged in and possess the required ability specified by the can property.
+If the selected route contains an authorization role property, the user must be logged in and possess the required role specified by the role property.

 If the user is not logged in, or if the user does not have the requisite ability, the request will not proceed.